recursiive/astro-aria/src/content/post/qradar101.md

 ![Suspicious Command](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*o2PPGn2xvt7Kv3SiYQxg_Q.png)

-Examining the command that run, /Q turns on quiet mode, and /c is used to delete the file “sami.xlsx”, which could be deleting important files maybe related to project48 or possibly evidence of some sort.
+Examining the command that run, /Q turns on quiet mode, and /c is used to delete the file "sami.xlsx", which could be deleting important files maybe related to project48 or possibly evidence of some sort.
 The output is then redirected to localhost/ADMIN$ which requires elevated permission to succesfully run, which indicates the attacker has gained elevated permissions.

 **Q12: When was the first malicious connection to the domain controller (log start time — hh:mm:ss)?**

-Examining the first connections made to the DC we can filter on events of “Network Connection Detected”.
+Examining the first connections made to the DC we can filter on events of "Network Connection Detected".

 ![Network Connection to Domain Controller](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*BrudpPEQ8j15siGfH5RW1g.png)

 **Q13: What is the md5 hash of the malicious file?**

-By filtering on “hash”, we can find in the payload information ‘important_instructions.docx’ along with the MD5 hash.
+By filtering on "hash", we can find in the payload information 'important_instructions.docx' along with the MD5 hash.

 **Q14: What is the MITRE persistence technique ID used by the attacker?**